 You may see teasers of some shows on Youtube.

-If you have seen Torun from inside, maybe it’s time to look at it from outside?
-From May to the end of September, starting at 9 am, every hour until 6 pm, 40 minutes long cruises start at Bulwar Filadelfijski.
+If you have seen Torun from the inside, maybe it’s time to look at it from outside?
+From May to the end of September, starting at 9 am, every hour until 6 pm, 40-minute-long cruises start at Bulwar Filadelfijski.
 The ticket for the cruise costs 15 PLN and 10 PLN for children.